 We will investigate how the prominence of counting and computation transforms many of the assumptions, operations and outcomes of the law.
-The research targets two types of computational law:
+The research targets two types of computational law (and their hybrids):

 Both disrupt, erode and challenge conventional legal scholarship and legal practice.
 The core thesis of the research is that the upcoming integration of computational law into mainstream legal practice, could transform the mode of existence of law and notably of the Rule of Law.